bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 ## SQL

-Save the following three SQL files in `var/sql` to save and load the ticket in the database.
+Save the following three SQL files in `var/sql`.
+Each file contains a specific SQL query that create a ticket, get all tickets and get a specific ticket by id, respectively.

 `var/sql/ticket_insert.sql`